Lexogen-Tools/SIRVsuite/README.md

 - counting_path: valid path to count files
 - counting_method: this must be set to "mix2".
 Defines, how the count file should be read. (currently only the output of Mix2 is supported)
 - counting_feature: gene or transcript.
-Defines, whether ERCC correlation plots and tables are quantified (gene counts) or ERCC correlation + SIRV heatmap and boxplot are quantified (transcript counts). <!--What do you mean by this sentence?-->
+Please note the transcript counts are required to run all the modules.
+Specifying "gene" allows to run only the coverage and ERCC correlation module.
 - replicate_group(optional): replicate groups definition, the same value assigned to multiple samples, their mean value will be used for quantification and will be used instead of sample names in the final graphics visualization.
 If a replicate group is to be defined for a subset of samples, use "none" to treat samples separately and use sample_names in the graphics instead.

 Coverage: